Jorge Torres Palacios: Career

 During the administration of Governor René Juárez Cisneros (1999-2005), he was the nightly news anchorman on Guerrero Radio and Television, where he also served as head of information.

 Torres was spokesman for Social Communication of the state government in Acapulco during the administration of Governor Zeferino Torreblanca Galindo (2005-2011).
 From this job, he moved on to a position as spokesman for the Acapulco municipal health department as the coordinator of Social Communication of the Municipal Health Directorate.
 He worked at this job for two years and was still doing so at the time of his death.

 While holding these positions as government spokesperson, Torres continued to work as a journalist.
 He wrote a weekly column on politics and security, titled "Nothing Personal", for El Dictamen, an Acapulco newspaper.
 He also contributed to a local news website, Libertad Guerrero Noticias, as well as other local news media.

 After Torres's death, there was much discussion in the media about the possibility that the motive for his killing was related to his political world.
 Torres, according to Reporters without Borders, “frequently addressed in his articles the issue of insecurity in the region.”
 In one of his last columns, for instance, he commented on the protests in Chilpancingo, the capital of Guerrero, against police abuses.”
 In other columns he also denounced arbitrary arrests, beatings, extortion, and kidnappings by local police, federal officials, and armed forces.

 The Committee to Protect Journalists similarly noted that “Torres had written several columns critical of local officials shortly before his death.”
 For example, in his final column for El Dictamen, published shortly after his abduction, “Torres criticized the mayor of Chilpancingo, capital of Guerrero state, accusing him of putting personal political ambition ahead of problems such as crime and corruption.”
 Earlier, in March, he had written in Libertad Guerrero Noticias that he “accused a state senator of putting gubernatorial plans ahead of congressional work.”
 In another March column for Libertad Guerrero Noticias, Torres “criticized the son of current Guerrero Governor Ángel Aguirre, who the journalist alleged wanted to run for mayor of Acapulco.”

 One source noted that in his last column, Torres “described painted bed sheets decrying political and police corruption hung from pedestrian bridges in Chilpancingo, the capital of Guerrero,” and criticized Mario Moreno Arcos, mayor of that city, “accusing him of neglecting duties to his constituents while striving to advance his political career.”

-Many of Torres's articles were so critical of the government that, owing to the fact that he was a government employee, he signed with an alias, “Serpico.”
+Many of Torres's articles were so critical of the government that, because he was a government employee, he signed with an alias, “Serpico.”